 - FRES SV “Protected Mobility” variant gets Israeli style “under armour” 60mm

-- Scimitar MK2 gets accepted into core fleet as specialist light armoured fire support vehicle with Rarden replaced with Denel M10 (or just gets the Denel turret with it in).
+- Scimitar MK2 gets accepted into core fleet as a specialist light armoured fire support vehicle with Rarden replaced with Denel M10 (or just gets the Denel turret with it in).

 - 1 x RA regiment re-roled to “Armoured Close Support” with 4 batteries of 8 x FRES SV with AMOS turret (paired with FRES SV Ammo tender), batteries on 1 in 4 roulement (training, high readiness, deployed, re-set).

-- 105mm Light Gun retired (consider this in the light of more mortars, a wheeled 155mm, AS90 all to TA and LIMAWS(M) revived for “long range sniper” role with GMLRS).
+- 105mm Light Gun retired (consider this in the light of more mortars, a wheeled 155mm, AS90 all to TA and LIMAWS(M) revived for “long-range sniper” role with GMLRS).

-I am sure there is enough contentious claptrap there to get you all talking !
+I am sure there is enough contentious claptrap there to get you all talking!